 Which is better to go with when buying a briefcase – buckles or clasps?

 Buckles and clasps both have their own unique advantage.

 Buckles are great in that they provide a much more secure closure.
 Buckles are ideal if you plan on carrying valuables or client documents within your briefcase that you don’t want them to be easily removed.

-Clasps on the other hand a re bit more sleek and simple.
-Their magnetic construction allow for easy access to any of your interior pockets.
+Clasps on the other hand are a bit more sleek and simple.
+Their magnetic construction allows for easy access to any of your interior pockets.

 Should I buy a handmade briefcase?

 There are many terrific handmade briefcases that can be found on sites like Etsy that provide a unique and distinct look (with many of them gravitating towards the vintage briefcase style).
 Construction of these briefcases is generally a bit better – especially for the exterior.
 However, we did find that many handmade briefcases often lack several interior pockets or an appropriately sized laptop pocket (sometimes too big or too small).
 Furthermore, foam inserts that are essential for a padded laptop sleeve are also often missing.